andyl319/frogger/docs/README.md

 ### Functionality & MVP

 Users will be able to:
-- [ ] Start, pause, and reset the game
+- [ ] Reset the game
 - [ ] Move the frog around the grid
 - [ ] Lose by any of the aforementioned rules
-- [ ] Win by getting 5 frogs to the other side of the field
+- [ ] Score by getting frogs to the other side of the field
+- [ ] Increase difficulty each score

 In addition, the project will include:
 - [ ] An about modal describing how to play the game